rhadp/rhadp-containers/README.md

 ## Development

-A list of ideas, open issues etc related to the Red Hat Automotive Development Platform (RHADP) is [here](https://github.com/orgs/rhadp/projects/1).
+A list of ideas, open issues etc related to the Red Hat Automotive Suite (RHAS) is [here](https://github.com/orgs/rhadp/projects/1).

 Also check the [Issues](https://github.com/rhadp/rhadp-containers/issues) section of the this repository.